Blog

 How will the rental reforms affect rent increases?

-The Renters’ (Reform) Bill white paper outlines plans to end the use of rent review clauses, "preventing tenants being locked into automatic rent increases that are vague or may not reflect changes in the market price" and says that "any attempts to evict tenants through unjustifiable rent increases are unacceptable".
+The Renters’ Rights Bill will end the use of rent review clauses, as the Bill is aimed at "preventing tenants being locked into automatic rent increases that are vague or may not reflect changes in the market price" and it says that "any attempts to evict tenants through unjustifiable rent increases are unacceptable".

-Under the proposals, rent increases will be limited to once per year in line with the market rates, which is similar to the current Section 13 rules.
-The minimum notice landlords must provide of any change in rent will be doubled, with two months’ notice of any increase shared with tenants.
-Read more about this in article, Renters (Reform) Bill: Are tenants being given more power to challenge rent rises?
+Under the Bill rent increases will be limited to once per year in line with the market rates, which is like the current Section 13 rules.
+The minimum notice landlords must provide of any change in rent will be doubled, from one month to two months’.
+Read more about this in the article, Renters’ Rights Bill: Are tenants being given more power to challenge rent rises?

 Our overall takeaway on increasing rent?

 Getting things right at the start of the tenancy is important.
-Taking the time to talk through the potential for rent increases at the outset, and making sure this is noted in the tenancy agreement, is also very worthwhile.
-This will make sure your tenants aren’t faced with any nasty surprises and they are more readily accepting of small but regular increases in rent, perhaps every 12 months.
+Taking the time to talk through the potential for rent increases at the outset, so that the tenant expects this, and making sure this is noted in the tenancy agreement, is very worthwhile.
+This will make sure your tenants aren’t faced with any nasty surprises, and they are more readily accepting of small but regular increases in rent, every 12 months.

-In some instances, keeping a good tenant will make you better off in the long run, even when your rent is below the market level.
-You need to factor-in letting costs: marketing the rental, agents fees, preparing the property to let, and your own time, alongside the peace of mind gained from having a tenant you know and trust.
-In that case, a rent increase might not seem so essential.
+In some instances, keeping a good tenant will make you better off in the long run, even when your rent is slightly below the market level.
+You need to factor-in the trade-off between upsetting your tenants if they feel they need to use the tribunal process, and the re-letting costs if they decide to leave.
+Re-letting includes a lot of extra work and expense: marketing the rental, agents fees, preparing the property to let, and your own time, alongside the peace of mind gained from having a tenant you know and trust.

-It’s all about staying informed and using your landlord’s intuition – knowing your tenants, knowing your properties, and knowing the market.
+It’s all about staying informed and using your landlord’s intuition – knowing your tenants, knowing your properties, knowing the market, knowing the rules and not letting rents get too far below market levels.

-If you’re struggling with problem tenants who refuse to compromise on your need for a rental increase, contact our partner, Landlord Action, one of the UK’s best known eviction and housing law specialists..
+If you’re struggling with problem tenants who refuse to compromise on your need for a rental increase, refusing to pay rent, or other breaches of the contract, our partner Landlord Action, is one of the UK’s best known eviction and housing law specialists.
 And if your tenants are behind with the rent, you might like to read our guide on what to do if tenants can’t pay the rent and fall into arrears.

 Become a Total Landlord.